yiyang2002/analysis-assignment/analysis_assignment.md

 directly, here we read the data using `fread` and transformed the `data.table` type into `data.frame`.

-This study also provide clinical information in Microsoft Excel format.
-A function, `read_xlsx`, provides a convenient and programmatic way to read the necessary information.
-If you want to live up to reproducible data science, it is necessarily important to avoid arbitrary/manual operations in your analysis pipeline.
+This study also comes with clinical information in Microsoft Excel format.
+A function, `read_xlsx`, gives us a convenient and programmatic way to read the necessary information.
+If you want to live up to reproducible data science, it is highly encouraged to avoid arbitrary/manual operations in your analysis pipeline.

 ``` r
 .cols <- c(